efrei-paris-sud/2020-B-Bad-and-Boudji/README.md

 [Click here for more information about the project](project)

-//Example Video of the porject:
+//Example Video of the project:

 # Our logo